vongong/CheatSheets/Ansible/Readme.md

 - automatically called at the begining of task for every play
 - gathers is server avail, status, Os, and other that can be used in playbook

+### General Attributes
+Some attributes are availabe to all modules.
+- Async = Async command
+- Poll = Polling
+- noLog = doesn't log.
+Used for Sensitive data
+- Register = creates variable and assign results to task execution

+### Other
+- Shell module same as command, but access to shell. ie Env, Pipe, and redirect
+- command is more secure
+- command and shell are not stateful, consider using conditional

 ### Collection
 - Ansible 2.9 and earlier.
   - All modules were included.